PHP2560-Statistical-Programming-R/r-package-games/README.md

 **The user can see what happens in the game over time on average with their initial placement.**
 + Black Jack: The user gets to see a graph of the probability of winning by the number of draws, given their initial placement.
-+ Boggle: The user is told how many words are possible, possibly broken down by length.
-+	Chinese Poker: User can see the probability of a particular player winning with his/her hand.
-+	Tic Tac Toe: The user can see the probability of winning/losing/tie-ing based on their first move, assuming all future moves are random (for the sake of simplicity & to focus on only that first move) against an AI that uses Minimax.
-This will be calculated by running n simulated games for each first move, in which the "user" moves are random (with the exception of the first), and the AI defends using Minimax.
-All outcomes will be recorded, and the percentages of wins/ties/losses will be calculated.
-This will be displayed as a board with the percentages for each initial move displayed in the corresponding board square.